Writings about Music

 Back in 2000, I was driving in my car with Ray Manzarek, and decided to put a blindfold test to him.
 I played It's My Own Fault from the previously mentioned CD, and Ray was floored.
-He thought the singing and playing was astoundingly great, but didn't know who it was.
+He found both the singing and playing astoundingly great, but didn't know who it was.
 One thing he said he definitely knew was that the performer was black!
-After I revealed who it was, Ray replied - perhaps reaching to rationalize his mistake? - that it was the "same thing" if you consider albinos and blacks as having some opposite physical traits, resulting in a unique metaphysical connection.
+After I revealed who it was, Ray replied (perhaps reaching to rationalize his mistake) that it was the "same thing" if you consider albinos and blacks as having some opposite physical traits, resulting in a unique metaphysical connection.

 - Michael Robinson, March 2012 - July 2014, Los Angeles